Superstring Perturbation Theory Revisited: Bosonic String Gauge Parameters

-As for step {\it (i)}, we define a grading on the space of operators by assigning degree 0 to matter fields as well as $b$, $c$, and $\partial c$ but degree 1 to $\partial^nc$, $n\geq 2$.
+As for step {\it (i)}, we define a grading on the space of operators by assigning degree 0 to matter fields as well as $b$, $c$, $\partial c$, and derivatives of $b$, but degree 1 to $\partial^nc$, $n\geq 2$.
 We call this grading the $c''$-degree.
 So for example, the operator $bc\,\partial X \partial^2c\,\partial^5c$ has $c''$-degree 2, with a contribution of 1 from $\partial^2c$ and from $\partial^5c$ and no contribution from $b$, $c$, or $\partial X$.
 (The name $c''$-degree is motivated by the fact that we are counting the number of times that the second or higher derivative of $c$ appears in an operator.)
+The $c''$-degree of any operator is non-negative.

 We can write the BRST operator $Q_B$ as

 where $Q_>$ increases the $c''$-degree by 1, and $Q_0$ leaves it unchanged.
 The equation $Q_B^2=0$ implies that $Q_>^2=0$, so we can define the cohomology of $Q_>$.